rpatel26/ECE229Group7/README.md

 # ECE229Group7 Project
-This project build a informative interactive dashboard aims to predict, analyze and visualize how stressed employees in a company are, by looking at various metrics such as how long employees have been in the company, their work type, working hours, setups, benefits, etc.
+This project builds an informative interactive dashboard to predict, analyze and visualize how stressed employees in a company are, by looking at various metrics such as how long employees have been in the company, their work type, working hours, setups, benefits, etc.

 ## Table of Contents